How to watch today's Philadelphia 76ers vs. New York Knicks NBA Playoff game: Livestream options, more

 Sling TV: The most cost-effective way to stream the 76ers vs. Knicks game

-The Orange tier is normally $40 per month, but Sling TV has an offer for new subscribers where you can get your first month for $15.
+The Orange tier is normally $40 per month, but Sling TV has an offer for new subscribers where you can get your first month for $15, or prepay for three months and pay just $90 -- a savings of $30.
 The Orange + Blue tier costs $35 for your first month, and $60 per month after that.
 You can cancel anytime.

 Note: Because Sling TV doesn't carry CBS, you won't be able to watch CBS-aired live sports, including the NFL.
 If you're looking for one live TV streaming platform to watch all your favorite sports, we suggest a subscription to Fubo or Hulu + Live TV.